Which of the following is the PRIMARY component to determine the success or failure of an organization’s cloud compliance program?

-Which of the following are the three MAIN phases of the Cloud Controls Matrix (CCM) mapping methodology?
+Which of the following is a direct benefit of mapping the Cloud Controls Matrix (CCM) to other international standards and regulations?

 An auditor is reviewing an organization’s virtual machines (VMs) hosted in the cloud.
 The organization utilizes a configuration management (CM) tool to enforce password policies on its VMs.
 Which of the following is the BEST approach for the auditor to use to review the operating effectiveness of the password requirement?